WW92030-STORAGE/WITNESS_CLONE/REFERENCE_SPOILERS.md

 # 0. NOTATION

-- Puzzle dimensions are in terms of grid cells.
-So a 3x3 puzzle has 4 vertical lines and 4 horizontal lines, with 9 grid cells inside.
+- Puzzle dimensions are in terms of symbol cells (grid cells that can hold symbols such as Blobs).
+So a 3x3 puzzle has 4 vertical lines and 4 horizontal lines, with 9 symbol cells inside.

 # I. THE WITNESS